awsdocs/amazon-workspaces-administration-guide/doc_source/group_policy.md

 **To configure printer support**

-1. Make sure that the most recent [Amazon WorkSpaces Group Policy administrative template](#gp_install_template) is installed in your domain\.
+1. Make sure that the most recent [Amazon WorkSpaces Group Policy administrative template for PCoIP](#gp_install_template) is installed in your domain\.

 1. On a directory administration WorkSpace or Amazon EC2 instance that is joined to your WorkSpaces directory, open the Group Policy Management tool \(gpmc\.msc\) and navigate to and select the WorkSpaces GPO for your WorkSpaces machine accounts\.
 Choose **Action**, **Edit** in the main menu\.